Is the Creative Diagnosis by a Texas Dentist really a ripoff?

 A new lawsuit alleges that some toddlers it treated underwent as many as 14 procedures—often under restraint and without anesthesia.
 (The group was banned from Medicaid this year.)
 Several other pediatric dentistry chains have been sued as a result of similar allegations.

-Advice for Creative Diagnosis Attempts by a Texas Dentist
+Advice for Creative Diagnostic Attempts by Your Dentist

-So what should you watch out for when you go for your next cleaning?
+So how can you spot creative diagnosis when you go for your next cleaning?
 First, beware of specials: That laser dentistry and whitening package may be a ploy to get you in the door so the practice can upsell you on more-profitable procedures.

 Van Dyk also advises caution if your Texas dentist insists on replacing old fillings or recommends crowns instead of fillings.
 And look out for excessive X-rays: The ADA says healthy patients need a full set (14 to 22) every two years at the most.